 Mica England is an artist from the San Francisco Bay Area.
-Growing up in such a diverse and inclusive environment played a fundamental role in shaping her photography, politics, and personality.
-She is very much a product of her environment, embracing her non-binary, queer, and mixed race identities.
+Growing up in such a diverse and inclusive environment played a fundamental role in shaping their photography, politics, and personality.
+As such, Mica embraces their non-binary, queer, and mixed race identities.
 Mica uses both “she/her” and “they/them” pronouns.

 Mica graduated from Academy of Art University in May 2017 with a Bachelor of Fine Arts in Photography.
 Since then she’s gone on to work at stARTup Art Fair, a platform connecting art buyers of all levels of highly vetted emerging artists through art fairs, curated exhibitions, sales and rentals, and collector advising.
 She is stARTup’s Digital Content Curator and General Admin, and has juried three of their fairs.
 Mica is also a founding member of temporary collective, a female photography collective, with Maddie Dignadice and Maddie Shelton.
 She is also one half of Robin and Ripley, an artist duo of child abuse survivors exploring their trust and their trauma.
 Upon her mother’s death, Mica now oversees The Bullmina Foundation, created by her mother to support children’s literacy, teach responsible dog ownership, and promote animal rescue efforts.